International Red Cross and Red Crescent Movement: Geneva Convention, national societies, and ICRC

 The convention contained ten articles, establishing for the first time legally binding rules guaranteeing neutrality and protection for wounded soldiers, field medical personnel, and specific humanitarian institutions in an armed conflict.

 Directly following the establishment of the Geneva Convention, the first national societies were founded in Belgium, Denmark, France, Oldenburg, Italy, Prussia, Spain, and Württemberg.
 Also in 1864, Louis Appia and Charles van de Velde, a captain of the Dutch Army, became the first independent and neutral delegates to work under the symbol of the Red Cross in an armed conflict.

 The Ottoman government ratified this treaty on 5 July 1865.
 The Turkish Red Crescent organization was founded in the Ottoman Empire in 1868, partly in response to the experience of the Crimean War (1853–1856), in which disease overshadowed battle as the main cause of death and suffering among Turkish soldiers.
 It was the first Red Crescent society of its kind and one of the most important charity organizations in the Muslim world.
+There was some discourse in Europe during the Great Eastern Crisis (the first use of the crescent symbol to mark medical personnel in international combat) as to whether the use of a crescent was allowed under the Geneva Convention.
+The Russian Empire and Austria-Hungary, the states most directly involved in the Crisis, both rejected the Red Crescent, however most other European powers accepted its validity.

 In 1867, the first International Conference of National Aid Societies for the Nursing of the War Wounded was convened.
 Also in 1867, Jean-Henri Dunant was forced to declare bankruptcy due to business failures in Algeria, partly because he had neglected his business interests during his tireless activities for the International Committee.
 The controversy surrounding Dunant's business dealings and the resulting negative public opinion, combined with an ongoing conflict with Gustave Moynier, led to Dunant's expulsion from his position as a member and secretary.
 He was charged with fraudulent bankruptcy and a warrant for his arrest was issued.
 Thus, he was forced to leave Geneva and never returned to his home city.